vatsalmsharma/minIO-trino-hive-docker/README.md

 In this article, the focus is to build a modern data lake using only open source technologies.
 I will walk-through a step-by-step process to demonstrate how we can leverage an S3-Compatible Object Storage (MinIO) and a Distributed SQL query engine (Trino) to achieve this.
 "

+## Getting started with the Hive Connector on Trino #
+To drive this point home, I created a tutorial that showcases using Trino and looking at the metadata it produces.
+In the following scenario, the docker environment contains four docker containers:

+* trino - the runtime in this scenario that replaces Hive.
+* minio - the storage is an open-source cloud object storage.
+* hive-metastore - the metastore service instance.
+* mariadb - the database that the metastore uses to store the metadata.

+You can play around with the system and optionally view the configurations.
+The scenario asks you to run a query to populate data in MinIO and then see the resulting metadata populated in MariaDB by the HMS.
+The next step asks you to run queries over the mariadb database which holds the generated metadata from the metastore.
 # Trino-Hive-Postgres-Minio Exercise

 This is a personal exercise for me to understand Trino and its architecture, especially with